richardfan1126/richardfan1126.github.io/_posts/2023-12-26-a-playground-to-practice-differential-privacy-antigranular.markdown

 **If we run enough amount of targeted queries on a dataset, we can interpolate some detail from an individual record.**

 **And differential privacy is all about limiting such a scenario.
-The more privacy budget we use, the more likely we can interpolate individual records.**
+The less privacy budget we use, the less likely we can interpolate individual records.**

 Of course, if we want to train a good ML model, we should train it with accurate data.
 But the catch here is that we also want to protect individual privacy.